erikluu/LociNet/README.md

 <img src="assets/clusters.png" alt="clusters" width="250" height="250"/>

-Metrics
-- How well a human or AI agent can find a document based on a goal query
-- Cooccurence of human vs AI tags: "Group X and Y overlap by this much in B subbranches"

 Data Simplification - Tags
 - [tag]: [article it is summarizing] -> embedding
 - k (20?) clusters
 - assign label

+Metrics and Analysis
+- How well a human or AI agent can find a document based on a goal query
+- Cooccurence of human vs AI tags: "Group X and Y overlap by this much in B subbranches"
+- Compare title + text vs. text vs. title